 Lid closes quietly.
 Only round in the front – a flat back means it lines up perfectly against a wall and takes up less space.
 Owners swear that this is the one trash can that doesn't smudge or leave fingerprints easily.
 Remains clean-looking for years.

-Some have trouble locking the liner rim into place after putting in a new bag, but the solution to the problem is simple.
+Some have trouble locking the liner rim into place after putting in a new bag, but there's a simple solution.

 Each container holds vast amounts of trash and recyclables.
 Hands-free: opens and closes when it detects nearby motion.
 Unlike other automatic cans, batteries last 5 to 6 months with normal use.